vele616/monorepo/packages/jobboard/website/content/jobs/business-operations-analyst-france-remote-piggy-llc-yOAob.md

 jobType: "other"

 companyWebsite: "https://piggy-llc.breezy.hr/"
-summary: "If you have 3 years experience within a similar business support role, Piggy-llc is looking for someone with your skillset."
+summary: "Piggy is seeking a business operations analyst to join its exciting team of professionals.
+This role is specifically seeking individuals with native or very advanced levels of knowledge in French and English."
 summaryBackup: "To apply as a business operations analyst at Piggy-llc, you preferably need to have some knowledge of: #operations, #management, #marketing."
 featured: 20
 ---